janjarozek/janjarozek/README.md

 - 💞️ I’m looking for my first front-end post so I can achive my goal on writing commercial apps.
 - 🌱 I’m interested in gardening recently and japanese culture.
 - 📫 Reach me via email ;)
+- Preparing for an exam and a new job as Junior Front-end-dev!

 <!---
 janjarozek/janjarozek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.